June - September

 The abundance and diversity of wildlife in Alaska is one of the main reasons people visit our beautiful state.

-Just remember that if you visit Caribou Lodge, you will not see these animals from a tour bus window.
+Remember that if you visit Caribou Lodge, you will not see these animals from a tour bus window.
 You will not share this view with hundreds of other people all clicking their cameras and pushing you out of the way to get the best photo.
 Our lodge is NOT located in a national park; it is not a game preserve.
-Some of the animals viewed from or around the lodge have never seen a human being in their life.
+Most of the animals viewed from or around the lodge have never seen a human being in their life.
 Thus, the organic, special feeling you get when you see an animal in its true natural habitat is an experience you will not soon forget.

 Summer activities Caribou Lodge Alaska